-The draft HHS guidelines described in this plan incorporate the underlying principles that OMB used in designing their government-wide guidelines.
+The HHS guidelines described in this plan incorporate the underlying principles that OMB used in designing their government-wide guidelines.
 First, the HHS guidelines apply to a wide range of government information dissemination activities across HHS and are generic enough to fit all types of media, including print, electronic, and other forms within HHS.
 Second, the HHS guidelines are intended to assure that all the information that is disseminated meets a basic level of quality and that more important information meets a more rigorous quality standard.
 Third, the HHS guidelines explicitly recognize the very different types of information that various HHS agencies disseminate depending on their missions, including the need for flexibility in implementation and avoidance of a "one size fits all" approach.
+Fourth, the statement of HHS information quality policies and procedures are issued in the form of guidelines and not a regulation.